santosh/capitalizr/README.md

     ^D
     the Quick Brown fox Jumps Over the Lazy dog

-You can write the output into file by passing `-o` followed by output filename
+You can write the output into file by passing `-o` followed by output filename, and the output will be on a file named outputfile.txt

     $ capitalizr inputfile.txt -o outputfile.txt

-And the output will be on a file named outputfile.txt

-##Bugs##
-Bugs and suggestions should be reported at: https://github.com/santosh/capitalizr/issues
+Override the default length of words to be escaped.
+The default it 3

+    $ capitalizr -t 1 inputfile.txt

+##Bugs?
+Suggestions?
+Questions?##
+Questions approaching in your mind?
+Found any bugs?
+Have any suggestions?
+Don't hesitate to post it at: https://github.com/santosh/capitalizr/issues

 ##To do##
 These might seem silly ;) Here are implementation I want, priority wise: